Treatments for Heart Disease

 heart disease

 Controllable risk factors for heart disease include weight, blood pressure, cholesterol levels, and smoking habits.
 Managing these risk factors can significantly decrease your chances of heart disease and heart attack.
 Heart attack is most commonly a result of heart disease.
 Remember, the likelihood of you having a heart attack increases if you are considered ‘high risk’ or have already had a heart attack.
+This is certainly important when considering individual health coverage.

 Lifestyle Changes

 Even if you already suffer from heart disease, you can lower your risk of heart attack.
 Lifestyle changes are the easiest method.
-Switching to a heart healthy diet can help prevent both strokes and heart attacks; this includes foods rich in nutrients, fiber, and healthy fats.
+Switching to a heart-healthy diet can help prevent both strokes and heart attacks; this includes foods rich in nutrients, fiber, and healthy fats.
 Salmon, oatmeal, and certain nuts are all great for your heart.
 You may be surprised to learn that dark chocolate and red wine can also help your cardiovascular health!
 Getting physical exercise, not smoking, and maintaining a healthy weight are all ways to keep your risk low.

 Treating Related Conditions

-Several conditions raise the risk of heart disease, and therefore your risk of heart attack.
+Several conditions raise the risk of heart disease and therefore your risk of heart attack.
 Diabetes is a condition where your body does not produce or maintain healthy sugar levels in the blood.
 There are medications available, but staying active and maintaining a healthy diet can help manage diabetes.
 Your doctor may prescribe medication for high cholesterol and high blood pressure.
-In extreme cases, your doctor may recommend surgery that help unblock clogged arteries.
+In extreme cases, your doctor may recommend surgery that helps unblock clogged arteries.

 Immediate Treatment